arenaxr/arena-docs/content/overview/localization.md

 much, simply click on the green button to recalibrate.
 Note that recalibration will likely be necessary every time the browser is refreshed.

+{% include alert type="goal" content="
+Learn how a device like the Quest 2 and other XR goggles require different strategies to localize content.
+To come full circle, you should be able to use your controller to activate your animation-rigged 3D model in the room using AR passthrough.
+"%}